huntdatacenter/docs/docs/coordination/services-model.md

 ![Month](./services/images/hunt-cloud-date-october-2021.png "Month")

 * Existing labs will need to migrate to the new agreement model for services adjustments and inclusion of new services.
-* Services and resource adjustments in labs made after July 1 will be metered and billed.
+* New services will be metered and billed in accordance with the new services model.

 ![Month](./services/images/hunt-cloud-date-january-2022.png "Month")

-* Services will be metered and billed in accordance with the new services model.
+* All data spaces and labs will be metered and billed in accordance with the new services model.
-* Lab labs needs to be migrated to the new agreement model to continue their services.
+* All data spaces and labs needs to migrate to the new agreement model to continue their services.